 I first contacted iPetitions Support and asked if they had an API that I could use to get this value from a particular petition.
 This was their response:

 No, we do not have any interface that would serve only for that.
 Naturally, you can see the number of signatories on any particular petition, but you can transfer that number manually (retype it, basically), or utilize our widget (which shows the number of signatures on a petition, but you cannot separate just that part).
-Thank you.

 I first thought to myself "You don't have an API, Really?"
 (See here for why you should have an API) and I found their suggestion that I manually retype the number as signatures came in each time quite humorous.